Equipping, Challenging, Refreshing Professional Leaders in the Evangelical Lutheran Church in Canada

 - acquire new knowledge and skills; and

 The recommended guideline is that members are expected to engage in at least 90 hours of continuing education over each three-year period.

 A separate account is maintained for each individual member, where member-contributions, employer-contributions, education disbursements, and educational hours are recorded.
 Group Services Inc. (GSI) reports to members and employers on an annual basis.
 Employers and members are asked to review the reports together as a way of making plans for continuing education that will benefit the ministry.

 Continuing education can be done through workshops, classes, retreats, guided groups, individual coaching and spiritual direction.
 Whatever the format; continuing education should be planned to further an individual's goal for ministry and to serve the congregation or agency's goals for mission.
 Learn more about the CEP policy.

-Please use this form for expense reimbursements.
+Reimbursement forms can be found on the Group Services Inc. (GSI) website.
 Eligible expenses must comply with Canada Revenue Agency education expense requirements and with the ELCIC's Policy on Expense Reimbursement.

 Members of the CEP plan are eligible to apply for Advance Study Grants for study towards an advanced degree.
 Applications are due January 15 each year.

 The ELCIC's CEP program is administered through GSI.
 Further information on the program, along with forms, can be found on their website.